cliffbueno/IndicPiper/README.md

 ## Installation
 To run IndicPiper, you just need R and few libraries.
 IndicPiper was developed with R 4.5.2.
-Required libraries are tidyr, dplyr, tibble, permute, indicspecies, ggplot2, data.table, and FSA.
+Required libraries are tidyr, dplyr, tibble, permute, indicspecies, ggplot2, data.table, FSA, and rlang.
 These can be installed with:
-`install.packages(c("tidyr", "dplyr", "tibble", "permute", "indicspecies", "ggplot2", "data.table", "FSA")`
+`install.packages(c("tidyr", "dplyr", "tibble", "permute", "indicspecies", "ggplot2", "data.table", "FSA", "rlang")`

 ## Usage
 To use the provided database, generate GTDB taxonomic abundance profiles from metagenomes or 16S rRNA gene sequencing and then exact match by genus name to assign genera as "non-indicator" or as indicators of the habitats according to the IndicPiper output.
 Then you can just aggregate by indicator taxa and plot relative abundances as you would other taxa or guilds.